Aurotek/playbook/desarrollo/code_coverage.md

 ## What is Code Coverage?

 It's a software testing metric that determines the number of successful code lines after testing.
-Its company has some benefits like:
+The benefits of tracking this are:

 - Easy maintenance of codebase: the report will help to ensure code quality.
 - Exposure of bad code: like unused code.